xijo/betterplace_apidocs/sections/projects_list.md

     <th align="left">scope</th>
     <td><code>location</code></td>
     <td>no</td>
-    <td>Use the scope to specify how the search-query <code>q</code> should behave:
+    <td>Use the scope to specify how the search query <code>q</code> should behave:
 <ul>
 <li>"no scope" (default) performs a full text search
 <li><code>human_name</code> searches only on the manager-fullname and carrier-fullname.
   Use this to get all entities by "Unicef" or by "Till Behnke".
 <li><code>location</code> does a reverse geocoding lookup.
-  This lookup returns a bounding-box.
-We transform this bounding-box in a rectangle that is large enough to encapsulate the whole bounding-box.
+  This lookup returns a bounding box.
+We transform this bounding box to a rectangle that is large enough to encapsulate the whole bounding box.
-  We then return all entities that belong to this rectangle.
+  We then return all entities that are within this rectangle.
 </ul>
 <a href="../README.md#request-parameter-format">Learn how to format the parameter</a>.
 </td>